Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * Stability improvement:
   * Transparent shaders with no _maps_ no longer cause Sapien to crash.
 The shader is simply not rendered.
   * Objects with _transparent self occlusion_ enabled while also referencing a transparent shader with _extra layers_ will no longer cause a crash.
+  * Sapien no longer crashes if a BSP fog plane has a fog region set to NONE.
   * The snap to normal hotkey, <kbd>N</kbd>, no longer puts the editor into a bad state.
   * [Detail object][detail_object_collection] painting is possibly more stable now.
 More testing is needed to confirm.
-  * Sapien no longer crashes if a BSP fog plane has a fog region set to NONE.
+  * Sapien now supports `-nosound` and `-nojoystick` [arguments][] as a mitigation for any device-related problems which need to be worked around.
+  * The _New instance_ and _Delete_ buttons in the hierarchy view are now properly disabled when not applicable.
   * Recording and model view modes no longer cause a crash on closing Sapien.
   * Closing the _Output window_ now properly sets its handle to NULL.
-  * The _New instance_ and _Delete_ buttons in the hierarchy view are now properly disabled when not applicable.
   * Fixed a crash related to selecting custom [device_control][] names.
   * Fixed issues with invalid platoon indices.